How to book interstitial ads in your app using Google DFP

-- The app will preload the interstitial closest to the page that is being read.
+- The app will preload the interstitial closest to the page which is being read.
 The interstitials are preloaded in order to minimize load time when the reader reaches an interstitial placement.
 This means that swiping fast between pages can course an interstitial to not be displayed.

 - Due to performance considerations, the app can only preload the interstitial of one placement at the time.

-- If more than one interstitial is booked in one placement, the app will display the interstitial that has been displayed the least amount of times on the reader’s device.
+- If more than one interstitial is booked in one placement, the app will display the interstitial which has been displayed the least amount of times on the reader’s device.
 Rules set up in the Google DFP interface might disturb this rule.